AllgeierSchweiz/azure-data-lakehouse-lab/README.md

 <!-- USAGE EXAMPLES -->
 ## Documentation, Data & Support Files

-The complete workshop, with all the necessary files can be found here.
+The complete workshop, with all the necessary files can be found [here](Modern-Data-Lakehouse.zip)

-The most important individual files can also be found directly on this repository (see links below).
+Individual files can also be found directly on this repository (see links below).

 **Workshop Tutorial**